xpple/SeedMapper/README.md

 ## Features
 Before using any of these commands, make sure the seed has been configured using `/sm:config Seed set <seed>`.

+### Seed map
+Usage: `/sm:seedmap`

+Opens an explorable seed map based on the configured seed.
+You can move the map by dragging the mouse, and zoom in or out by using the scroll wheel.
+You can toggle what features are visible by clicking the feature toggles at the top of the screen.
+This command is especially useful in combination with the `/sm:source` command!

 ### Biome locating
 Usage: `/sm:locate biome <biome>`.